-The following definitions are taken from Working Together to Safeguard Children HM Government (2018).
+The following definitions are taken from Working Together to Safeguard Children (2023).
 In addition to these definitions, it should be understood that children can also be abused by being sexually exploited, honour-based violence, forced marriage or female genital mutilation.
-To support the local context, all staff have access to the Surrey Levels of Need (Threshold) Document - Surrey Safeguarding and HM GOV document what to do if you are worried a child is being abused
+To support the local context, all staff have access to the Surrey Safeguarding Children Partnership Indicators of Need Threshold Document.